-The southern part of Tanzania is not as popularly travelled as the northern safari circuit, but it ought to be.
-It boasts the largest reserve in Africa, the Selous Game Reserve, and has rugged unspoilt reserves with a fraction of the visitors that travel to the Serengeti.
+The southern part of Tanzania is not as popularly traveled as the northern safari circuit, but it ought to be.
+It boasts the largest reserve in Africa, the Selous Game Reserve, and has rugged unspoiled reserves with a fraction of the visitors that travel to the Serengeti.
 It also offers the opportunity of visiting the wild chimpanzees in the Mahale Mountains.
 Ruaha National Park offers an incredible safari experience, with very low tourist numbers.

 There are two major airports; one in Dar es Salaam, Julius Nyerere International Airport, and one in Kilimanjaro, Kilimanjaro International Airport, which are both utilised by most major airlines.
 Nairobi Airport is a major East Africa hub and has numerous daily flights to Kilimanjaro.

 Upon arrival in Tanzania, guests will be transferred either by road or by light aircraft to their safari destination.
 All transfers will be arranged by a Sun Safaris agent so that guests may travel at ease and in comfort.

-The two main roads are the "Dar es Salaam to Mbeya" road, which takes travellers to the Southern Highlands through Mikumi National Park, and near the Selous and Ruhaha National Parks.
+The two main roads are the "Dar es Salaam to Mbeya" road, which takes travelers to the Southern Highlands through Mikumi National Park, and near the Selous and Ruhaha National Parks.
 The other road is the "Dar to Arusha and the Serengeti" road, which takes one to the Northern Circuit via Mount Kilimanjaro, Saadani, Tanrangire, Ngorongoro and Serengeti National Parks.